giveu30/WHSTechNotes/journal.md

 # may 6, 2026
 I might be helping but i dont really know I say might because i use ai myself so i think im helping change it.

+# may 11, 2026
+My descion making has got really better over this school year